 Public.
-Under this statute, "public" refers to any place that is open to the public, such as a park, school, or business, or even the streets of a gated neighborhood.
+Under this statute, "public" refers to any place that is open to the public, such as a park, school, business, or even the streets of a gated neighborhood.
 For example, a person who walks through a public park surrounded by homes at night, yelling obscenities and upsetting nearby residents, could be arrested for disorderly conduct.
-A fraternity member who plays loud music late into the night, intentionally inconveniencing his neighbors could also arrested.
-However, two people who get into a fight in their own home have not committed disorderly conduct so long as they do not disturb people outside of the home.
+Or a fraternity member who plays loud music late into the night, intentionally inconveniencing his neighbors, could also be arrested.
+However, two people who get into an argument in their own home have not committed disorderly conduct so long as they do not disturb people outside of the home.

 Disorderly conduct is a summary offense, punishable by up to 90 days in jail and a $500 fine.
 The penalty increases to a third-degree misdemeanor if the defendant causes harm or serious inconvenience or continues the behavior after being asked to stop.
 A person convicted of a misdemeanor in the third degree faces up to a year in jail and a $2,500 fine.

 Pennsylvania also makes it a crime to obstruct public passageways, disrupt gatherings, riot, or be extremely intoxicated in public.

 It's a crime in Pennsylvania to intentionally or recklessly:

 For instance, a person who yells and refuses to sit down or be quiet at a PTA meeting could be arrested and convicted of a crime, as could a person who refuses to move away from a fire after being asked to do so by a police officer.